ttntm/ttntm/src/pages/interests.md

 ## Music

 Music used to be an important part of my life for many years, but it's moved to a much less involved and rather passive role these days.
-I played the guitar in various underground bands, and I sometimes still do, but that's mostly just motivated by nostalgia.
+I played the guitar in various underground bands, and I sometimes still play, but that's mostly just motivated by nostalgia.

 I'm fortunate to have had the time and money to build a decent collection of CDs, MCs and vinyl records over the years, which is something I really treasure and make good use of.